Lightlike and ideal tetrahedra: 3d geometries via generalized complex numbers

 which correspond to the points $\infty,0,1\in\CP^1=\bbC\cup\{\infty\}$ for $\Lambda=1$.
 We also write $v_1=\infty$, $v_2=0$ and $v_3=1$ to denote the points $v_1,v_2,v_3\in\bbC_\Lambda\rmP^1$ in \eqref{eq:refvecs} for $\Lambda\neq 1$.

 The subgroup of $\PGL^+(2,\bbC_\Lambda)$ that permutes $v_1,v_2,v_3$ is the group of order six generated by the classes of

 It permutes the points $v_1,v_2,v_3$ according to

 Spacelike geodesics in $\Y_\Lambda$ have two endpoints in $\partial_\infty\Y_\Lambda$, obtained from their parametrization \eqref{eq:ypar} as the limits $t\to\pm \infty$.
-These endpoints are the duals of the two unique lightlike planes from Lemma \ref{lem:lplaneint} that intersect in the dual spacelike geodesic in $\X_\Lambda$.
+These endpoints are the duals of the two unique lightlike planes that intersect in the dual spacelike geodesic in $\X_\Lambda$.
 The action of the isometry group $\PGL^+(2,\bbC_\Lambda)$ on $\partial_\infty \Y_\Lambda$ allows one to map these endpoints to fixed reference points, namely the points $v_1v_1^\dag$ and $v_2v_2^\dag$ for $v_1$, $v_2$ given in \eqref{eq:refvecs}.
-This is dual to the statement in the proof of Lemma \ref{lem:lplaneint} that by acting with isometries, one can transform the normal vectors of the lightlike planes into the form \eqref{eq:normalvec}.
+This is dual to the statement in Lemma \ref{lem:lplaneint} that by acting with isometries, one can transform the normal vectors of the lightlike planes into \eqref{eq:normalvec}.

 \begin{lemma} Let $y_+,y_-\in\partial_\infty\Y_\Lambda$ be endpoints of a spacelike geodesic in $\Y_\Lambda$.
 Then there is an isometry $B\in \PGL^+(2,\bbC_\Lambda)$ such that

 \end{lemma}

 \begin{proof}Using \eqref{eq:ypar} we can parametrize any spacelike geodesic $y$ in $\Y_\Lambda$ as